-I believe this community pilot project would be a constructive, empowering, humane, and urgently needed alternative to coercive police intervention in personal crises that frequently end in serious injury or death.
-Most importantly, the proposed project will save people's lives and respect their rights.
+I believe this community pilot project is a constructive, empowering, humane, and urgently needed alternative to coercive police intervention in personal crises that frequently end in serious injury or death.
+Most important, the proposed project can save people's lives and respects their rights.
 Notes

-- 1 Before Toronto police shot 29-year old Michael Eligon at point-blank range, over ten police officers swarmed him and did not try to talk with him or de-escalate the crisis.
+1. Before Toronto police shot 29-year old Michael Eligon at point blank range, over ten police officers swarmed him and did not try to talk with him or de-escalate the crisis situation.
 Trying to run away from Toronto East General Hospital (probably a psychiatric ward), Michael was wearing a hospital gown, slippers and carrying a pair of scissors, but never lunged at or attacked the police.
-Nevertheless, the Ontario government's Special Investigations Unit refuses to charge the policeman involved in his tragic death; see, "No blame in Eligon shooting," Toronto Star, March 20th 2012, pp. GT1, 4. - 2 J. Monahan and J. Arnold (1996, spring).
-"Violence by People with Mental Illness: A Consensus Statement," Psychiatric Rehabilitation Journal. "[There is]...sensationalized reporting by the media whenever a violent act is committed by 'a former mental patient... a weak association [exists] between mental disorders and violence... serious violence by people with major mental disorders
+Nevertheless, the Ontario government's Special Investigations Unit refuses to charge the policeman involved in his tragic death; see, "No blame in Eligon shooting," Toronto Star, March 20, 2012, pp.GT1,4.

+2. J. Monahan, PhD, and J. Arnold (1996).
+"Violence by People with Mental Illness: A Consensus Statement," Psychiatric Rehabilitation Journal, Spring.

+[There is] "...sensationalized reporting by the media whenever a violent act is committed by 'a former mental patient"...a weak association [exists] between mental disorders and violence...serious violence by people with major mental disorders appears concentrated in a small fraction....
+Mental disorders...account for a minuscule portion of the violence that afflicts American society.

-- appears concentrated in a small fraction...
-Mental disorders... account for a minuscule portion of the violence that afflicts American society." - 3.
-Personal communication from Tori Gass, Media Relations Coordinator, Ministry of Health and Long-Term Care, Government of Ontario, May 9th 2012. - 4.
-D. Weitz (2000).
-Fighting Words- Community Treatment Orders and 'Brian's law.'
-Canadian Dimension, September/October. - 5.
-E. Fabris (2011).
+3.Personal communication from Tori Gass, Media Relations Coordinator, Ministry of Health and Long-Term Care, Government of Ontario, May 9, 2012.

+4. D. Weitz (2000).
+Fighting Words -- Community Treatment Orders and 'Brian's law'.
+Canadian Dimension, September/October.

+5. E. Fabris (2011).
 Tranquil Prisons: Chemical Incarceration Under Community Treatment Orders.
 Toronto: University of Toronto Press.

-Don Weitz is a psychiatric survivor, antipsychiatry and social justice activist, author of the e-book, Rise Up/Fight Back: Selected Writings of an Antipsychiatry Activist (2011)
+Biographical note: Don Weitz is psychiatric survivor, antipsychiatry and social justice activist, author of the ebook, Rise Up/Fight Back: Selected Writings of an Antipsychiatry Activist, and board member of Psychiatric Survivor Archives Toronto.